incwo/Astral/README.md

 Please note that the **amount which is charged matters**.
 The last two digits [have a special meaning](https://stripe.com/docs/terminal/references/testing).
 For instance, paying an amount of 1.55, will cause an *incorrect PIN* error.

+## Participate in the development of Astral

+See [the Development documentation](/docs/Development.md) for a description of the architecture of Astral.

 ## License

 MIT License